sayarghoshroy/Bengali_Anaphora_Resolution_Challenges/README.md

-# Bengali_Anaphora_Resolution_Challenges
+# Bengali Anaphora Resolution Challenges

-Outline of a Rule Based Anaphora Resolution System for Bengali
+### Outline of a Rule Based Anaphora Resolution System for Bengali

+---